Incident Timeline

 - Microsoft Teams

-As mentioned above, all events in FireHydrant, including messages, images, and actions from your chat application, are logged automatically.
+As mentioned above, all events and actions in FireHydrant, including messages, images, and actions from your chat application, are logged automatically.

 Messages posted into incident channels are automatically scribed to the FireHydrant timeline.
 This includes numerous file types uploaded: